um. It's not funny. It's not supposed to be funny.

 I think you are sexy, how do I contact you?
 You can email me at:

 Can I use the comics somewhere?
 Yes.
 This entire site is public domain.
 Just don't claim that you are me because that interferes with the whole anonymity zeitgeist I've set up.
-Plus, I owe some large sums of money to some scary people, and it's probably better for your health not to get involved with them.

 Your comic is a blatant ripoff of this other comic.
 Everything in this world is similar to other things.
 There are only a limited number of new ideas.
-This comic is not the first to use photos instead of drawings, or to not be funny, or to not have recurring characters, but that doesn't mean it's not unique in it's own way.
+This comic is not the first to use photos instead of drawings, or not be funny, or not have recurring characters, but that doesn't mean it's not unique in it's own way.
 Would you say Calvin & Hobbes is a ripoff of Peanuts because they both deal with an unpopular kid and his talking pet?

 It's still not funny.
 No, it isn't funny.
 Sorry.